 None of the educational services offered lead to occupations that require licensure.
-However, our CNC Machining program does lead to level 1 machining skills certification from the National Institute for Metalworking Skills (NIMS), SolidWorks, SolidProfessor, Mastercam, and Immerse to Learn.
+However, our CNC Machining programs lead to machining skills certifications from the National Institute for Metalworking Skills (NIMS), SolidWorks, SolidProfessor, Mastercam, and Immerse to Learn.

 Standard Occupational Classification (SOC) Codes